jreisinger/notes/content/posts/mod-security.md

 * you should not inspect static content (images, ...) for performance reasons
 * https://www.modsecurity.org, https://github.com/SpiderLabs/ModSecurity/wiki

+ModSecurity 3.0 has a new modular architecture, i.e. it's composed of:

+* [libmodsecurity](https://github.com/SpiderLabs/ModSecurity) - core component containing the functionality and couple of rules
+* a connector that links libmodsecurity to the web server it is running with - [NGINX](https://github.com/SpiderLabs/ModSecurity-nginx), Apache HTTP Server, and IIS

 ### `SecRule` ModSecurity directive

 https://www.modsecurity.org/CRS/Documentation/making.html